vmware/terraform-provider-vcfa/website/docs/r/role.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_role"
 sidebar_current: "docs-vcfa-resource-role"
 description: |-
- Provides a VMware Cloud Foundation Automation Role.
-This can be used to create, modify, and delete Roles.
+  Provides a resource to manage Roles in VMware Cloud Foundation Automation.
 ---

 # vcfa\_role

-Provides a VMware Cloud Foundation Automation Role.
-This can be used to create, modify, and delete Roles.
+Provides a resource to manage Roles in VMware Cloud Foundation Automation.

 _Used by: **Provider**, **Tenant**_